-- A6.
+A6.
 The experiment was initiated during 2013 in terms of a research plan adopted by the Scientific Committee (SC-CAMLR-XXXI, paragraph 3.137).
 The research was continued in 2014 in terms of a research plan adopted by the Scientific Committee (SC-CAMLR-XXXII, paragraphs 3.192, 3.195 and 3.196).
-The research plan was endorsed again in 2015 in terms of a research plan adopted by the Scientific Committee (SC-CAMLR-XXXIII, paragraphs 3.187 and 3.188). - A7.
-The data have been collected over the past three years and will be analysed and presented in 2016 as part of a review of this multi-year tag-recapture experiment undertaken jointly by Japan and South Africa. - A8.
+The research plan was endorsed again in 2016 in terms of a research plan adopted by the Scientific Committee (SC-CAMLR-XXXIII, paragraphs 3.187) and 3.188).

+A7.
 In 2015, the Scientific Committee agreed that the boundaries of research block 486\4 should be revised to include the proposed extension along the continental shelf and exclude the area of Astrid Ridge north of latitude 68°20'S in the research block (SC-CAMLR-XXXIV, paragraphs 3.236 to 3.240).
-The location of research blocks in this subarea is shown in Figure A1. - A9.
-In 2016 research will be carried out by the Japanese-flagged vessel Shinsei Maru No. 3 (www.ccamlr.org/en/node/75733) and the South African-flagged vessel Koryo Maru No. 11 (www.ccamlr.org/en/node/84110).
+The location of research blocks in this subarea is shown in Figure A1.

+A8.
+In 2018 research will be carried out by the Japanese-flagged vessel Shinsei Maru No. 3, and the South African-flagged vessel Koryo Maru No. 11.

-Figure A1: Location of research blocks in Subarea 48.6 in 2016 with underlying GEBCO\2014 Grid bathymetry data.
+Figure A1: Location of research blocks in Subarea 48.6 in 2016 with underlying GEBCO\2014 grid bathymetry data.